 Like traditional pizza crust, this recipe is crisp around the edges, chewy in the center, and it gets firmer as it cools.
-Of course the flavor is a little different than traditional crust - it's kind of chicken parmesan-ish.
-We really love it and I hope you'll give it a try.
+It truly is the very best non-traditional pizza crust we’ve tried.
+We really love it and I hope you will too.

 Items used to make this recipe:

 pizza wheel http://amzn.to/2E8qVDE